-It’s also important to consider what happens once you’ve chosen your LMS and signed on the dotted line.
-It’s all well and good if an LMS vendor has a great sales pitch, but what about aftercare?
-When looking beyond the LMS, this is a vital factor to consider.
+It’s also essential to consider what happens once you’ve chosen your LMS and signed on the dotted line.
+It’s all well and good if an LMS vendor has a great sales pitch, but what’s their aftercare like?

-Here at LearnUpon, we place so much value on sharing a vision of what success looks like for our customers, and providing excellent support around the clock, no matter where our customers are located.
+Here at LearnUpon, we place value on sharing a vision of what success looks like for our customers, and provide excellent technical support around the clock, no matter where our customers are located.

 Step 5: Choosing an LMS

-Sometimes it ends up that you’ve got two or three systems that meet your needs and you need to make a call on which one to choose.
+Sometimes it ends up that you’ve got two or three systems that meet your needs and you have to make a call on which one to choose.
 If it comes to this we’d suggest taking another look at what their existing customers say about each system and how they support their success.

+It’s also clever to share your final decision with your colleagues and all stakeholders, and invite feedback to ensure everyone’s happy with your decision.
 If you’re looking to switch LMS providers but are at a loss as to how to do so, our handy “How to Change LMS” guide tells you all you need to know.